 Convenient Crater Access and Best Views

 For the ultimate Ngorongoro Crater experience, the best place to stay is on the crater rim.
-Various lodges have been built on the rim that offers spectacular views and the easiest access to the crater.
+Various lodges have been built on the rim, each offering spectacular views and the easiest access to the crater.

-This will be the most expensive option, but there is a collection of lodges and camps with views of the crater floor to choose from to suit your budget best.
-Some of these include the Ngorongoro Crater Lodge, Ngorongoro Serena Safari Lodge, the Ngorongoro Sopa Lodge and Ngorongoro Wildlife Lodge.
+This will be the most expensive option, but there is a collection of lodges and camps with views of the crater floor to choose from to suit your budget.

 There are also lodges and camps in the rim valley of the crater that do not necessarily overlook the grassland floor, but also offer easy access to the crater.
 The Sanctuary Ngorongoro Crater Camp, for example, provides unrivalled road access into the crater.